top of page

 Why people seek EMDR

-Trauma & distressing experiences
+Trauma & PTSD

 Experiences from childhood, relationships, loss, medical trauma, workplace stress or sudden life events can continue to affect the nervous system long after they have happened.

-Anxiety & emotional overwhelm
+Anxiety & overwhelm

 Some people seek EMDR because they feel constantly “on edge,” emotionally exhausted, stuck in survival mode or unable to switch off.

-Repeating emotional patterns
+Long-standing emotional patterns

 EMDR can help address deeper emotional patterns linked to shame, self-worth, attachment difficulties and relationship struggles.